yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ## Check game resources

 Our original project has included all the game resources needed; therefore, you don't need to import any other resources.
-For details on importing resources, please read content related to [../asset-workflow/index.md].
+For details on importing resources, please read content related to [Asset Workflow](../asset-workflow/index.md).

 Next, let's get to know the resources of the project.
 Please pay attention to a panel named **Resource manager**, on which all the resource allocation graphs of the project are shown.